Fleckism/SecurityPlus/SecurityPlus/11 B Secure Application Protocols.md

 The [[network]] infrastructure of switches, routers, access points, and secure hosts is implemented for the purpose of running services.
 The application protocols that enable web, email, and VoIP require secure configuration too.
 # HYPERTEXT TRANSFER PROTOCOL AND WEB SERVICES

-The foundation of web technology is the HyperText Transfer Protocol ([[Hyper Text Transfer ProtocolTTPs]]]]).
+The foundation of web technology is the HyperText Transfer Protocol (HTTPs]]).
 Hyper Text Transfer ProtocolTTPs]] enables clients (typically web browsers) to request resources from an Hyper Text Transfer ProtocolTTPs]] server.
 A client connects to the Hyper Text Transfer ProtocolTTPs]] server using an appropriate [[TCP]] port (the default is port 80) and submits a request for a resource, using a uniform resource locator (URL).
 The server acknowledges the request and responds with the data (or an error message).

 The response and request payload formats are defined in an Hyper Text Transfer ProtocolTTPs]] header.
 The Hyper Text Transfer ProtocolTTPs]] payload is usually used to serve HTML web pages, which are plaintext files with coded tags (HyperText Markup Language) describing how the page should be formatted.
 A web browser can interpret the tags and display the text and other resources associated with the page, such as binary picture or sound files linked to the HTML page.

-Hyper Text Transfer ProtocolTTPs]] also features a forms mechanism (POST) whereby a user can submit data from the client to the server.
-Hyper Text Transfer ProtocolTTPs]] is nominally a [[stateless protocol]]; this means that the server preserves no information about the client during a session.
-However, the basic functionality of Hyper Text Transfer ProtocolTTPs]] servers is often extended by support for scripting and programmable features (web applications).
-Servers can also **set text file cookies to preserve session information.** These coding features, plus integration with databases, **increase flexibility and interactivity, but also increase the attack surface which exposes more vulnerabilities.**
+Hyper Text Transfer Protocol also features a forms mechanism (POST) whereby a user can submit data from the client to the server. [[HTTP]] Hyper Text Transfer Protocol is nominally a stateless protocol; t his means that the server preserves no information about the client during a session.
+However, the basic functionality of Hyper Text Transfer Protocol servers is often extended by support for scripting and programmable features (web applications).
+Servers can also **set text file cookies to preserve session information.** These coding features, plus integration with databases, **increase flexibility and interactivity, but also increase the attack surface which exposes more [[vulnerability|vulnerabilities]].**

 Many argue that Hyper Text Transfer ProtocolTTPs]] is a stateful protocol.
 Version 2 of Hyper Text Transfer ProtocolTTPs]] adds more state-preserving features ([blog.zamicol.com/2017/05/is-http2-stateful-protocol-application.html](https://blog.zamicol.com/2017/05/is-http2-stateful-protocol-application.html)).
 # TRANSPORT LAYER SECURITY

-As with other early [[TCP]]/IP application protocols, Hyper Text Transfer ProtocolTTPs]] communications are not secured.
-Secure Sockets Layer ([[SSL]]) was developed by Netscape in the 1990s to address the lack of security in Hyper Text Transfer ProtocolTTPs]].
+As with other early [[TCP]]/IP application protocols, Hyper Text Transfer Protocol communications are not secured.
+Secure Sockets Layer ([[SSL]]) was developed by Netscape in the 1990s to address the lack of security in [[HTTP]].
 SSL proved very popular with the industry, and it was quickly adopted as a standard named Transport Layer Security ([[TLS]]).
 It is typically used with Hyper Text Transfer ProtocolTTPs]] (referred to as Hyper Text Transfer ProtocolTTPs]]S or Hyper Text Transfer ProtocolTTPs]] Secure) but can also be used to secure other application protocols and as a virtual private networking (VPN) solution.

 To implement TLS, a server is assigned a digital certificate signed by some trusted certificate authority ([[CA]]).
 The certificate proves the identity of the server (assuming that the client trusts the CA) and validates the server's public/private key pair.
 The server uses its key pair and the TLS protocol to agree upon mutually supported ciphers with the client and negotiate an encrypted communications session.